Chaeun-Kim/emsiAssignment/README.md

 #### Print Standard Deviation

-The Standard Deviation endpoint requires to be given a range of counties.
+The Standard Deviation endpoint requires you to be give a range of counties.
 ```
 curl --request GET http://127.0.0.1:5000/happiness/stdev?from=10000&to=10005
 ```